Joseph Endom Jones

-Joseph Endom Jones (October 15, 1852 - October 14, 1922) was a Baptist minister and professor at the Richmond Theological Seminary and Virginia Union University in Richmond, Virginia from 1876 to 1922.
+Joseph Endom Jones (October 15, 1852–October 14, 1922) was an American Baptist minister and professor at the Richmond Theological Seminary and Virginia Union University in Richmond, Virginia from 1876 to 1922.
 He was a major leader in the Baptist Church among blacks in Virginia.
 His son, Eugene Kinckle Jones, was a leader in the National Urban League.

 Early life

 Joseph E. Jones was born a slave in Lynchburg, Virginia, on October 15, 1852.
 At the age of six he started to work at a tobacco factory.
 Jones' mother believed that the end of slavery was near and that her boy should learn to read and write.
 She convinced another slave owned by the same family as herself, Robert A. Perkins, to teach Jones, coming to their home several nights per week.
 About 1864, the arrangement changed and Jones went to Perkins' cabin for lessons on Sunday mornings.
 However, near the close of the American Civil War (1861-8165), the master learned that Perkins could read and write and sold him.
 Jones' mother then convinced a sick Confederate soldier to teach him, paying in food.
 These lessons ended when the war ended, but Perkins opened a private school and the boy enrolled.
 Jones has heretofore been a poor student, but thereafter he excelled.
 He also attended a private school taught by James Monroe Gregory, later a professor at Howard University.
 In the spring of 1868, he was baptized and made a member of the Court Street Baptist Church in Lynchburg.